Sieep-Coding/sieep-coding.github.io/src/pages/posts/cowboy-bebop-ep1-to-ep4.md

 Man, it hits that intersection of lo-fi aesthetic and high stakes tension I’ve been obsessing over lately.
 The dub and sub are both fantastic.
 The plot is sophisticated, deep.
 The musical score (including the theme song [Tank!](https://en.wikipedia.org/wiki/Music_of_Cowboy_Bebop#%22Tank!%22)) is among my favorite in any show or movie.

-It’s got that gritty, blue-collar vibe that feels like a futuristic Western.
+It’s got that gritty vibe that feels like a futuristic [Cyberpunk](https://en.wikipedia.org/wiki/Cyberpunk) [Western](https://en.wikipedia.org/wiki/Western_(genre)).

 Here’s the take on the first four episodes:

 ### Episode 1: Asteroid Blues

 The pilot sets the tone perfectly.
 It’s heavy on atmosphere, introducing [Spike Spiegel](https://en.wikipedia.org/wiki/Spike_Spiegel) as that classic, reluctant drifter who’s clearly running from a past he can’t outrun.
-The "Western in space" motif is front and center here.
+The Western in space motif is front and center here.
 The bounty hunters, the harsh frontier, and that [jazz-inspired](https://en.wikipedia.org/wiki/Jazz) pulse that makes the whole thing feel urgent.

 The actual bounty of the episode revolves around Asimov, a low-level criminal trying to escape Mars with his girlfriend Katerina after stealing a stash of the drug Bloody Eye.
 What starts as a routine payday for Spike and Jet quickly spirals into something much more tragic.
 Asimov isn't some larger-than-life villain.
 He's desperate, paranoid, and already doomed before the episode really gets moving.